mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Your reproductive endocrinologist will evaluate your fertility and will give you advice on how best to proceed.

 If these tests show you can be successful in collecting eggs, on or around the first day of your period you will start giving yourself daily hormone injections.
-This medicine will stimulate some of the eggs in your ovaries to mature.
+This medication will stimulate some of the eggs in your ovaries to mature.
 You will need to take the injections for about 10 days, during which you will be closely monitored by your reproductive endocrinologist.
 Once the eggs are fully mature, you will be scheduled for the egg retrieval.
-This is an outpatient procedure done using anesthesia so you will be asleep.
+This is an outpatient procedure done using anesthesia, so you will be asleep.
 Your eggs will be collected using a very thin needle passed through the wall of your vagina.

-If you are going to store embryos, your eggs will be fertilized with sperm in the laboratory (in vitro fertilization, IVF) before freezing.
+If you are going to store embryos, your eggs will be fertilized with sperm in the laboratory before freezing.
+This is called in-vitro fertilization (IVF).
 If you are going to store eggs, they are not fertilized with sperm before freezing.
 The frozen eggs or embryos can be stored for as long as you want, even for many years.

 Another possible option to preserve fertility is ovarian tissue freezing.
 However, this is experimental.